-Welcome to The Blender 2.8 Encyclopedia, the most comprehensive training course available covering all aspects of Blender 3D, a completely free 3D production suite.
-The newest release series, Version 2.8, is the biggest upgrade yet, with many new features and improvements.
+Welcome to The Blender Encyclopedia, the most comprehensive training course available covering all aspects of Blender 3D, a completely free 3D production suite.
+The newest releases have seen the biggest upgrades yet, with many new features and improvements.

 With the tools and techniques covered in this course by CG Masters' lead instructors Christopher Plush and Lee Salvemini, you can take full advantage of this completely free & open source software to: